-On this page we have covered some of the questions we often find our supporters asking.
-You'll find detailed responses below, but if you can't find the answer you're looking for please reach out to us via our contact page or via Facebook or Twitter.
+On this page, we have covered some of the questions we often find our supporters asking.
+You'll find detailed responses below, but if you can't find the answer you're looking for please reach out to us via our contact page or via Facebook, Instagram, or Twitter.

 How do you choose who gets the loan?

-Our real objective is to make a difference to our clients, the people who use our services.
-Of course we need to make sure we work with strong partners so that our partners can serve the clients well; that's why we track the performance of our partners carefully and regularly.
-But local Boards of trustees and directors in the countries themselves take responsibility for the growth of our local partners as institutions too, so we are increasingly focusing on measuring the difference we are making to the lives of our clients.
+Our real objective is to make a difference to our members, the people who use our services.
+Of course, we need to make sure we work with strong partners so that our partners can serve the members well; that's why we track the performance of our partners carefully and regularly.
+But local Boards of trustees and directors in the countries themselves take responsibility for the growth of our local partners as institutions too, so we are increasingly focusing on measuring the difference we are making to the lives of our members.
 The buzzword in the microfinance sector for this is social performance management - measuring how far we are meeting our social mission, to fight poverty and transform lives.

 It's difficult to assess how far our work is transforming lives but we have recently introduced the Progress out of Poverty Index (PPI) which should help us assess more objectively

 You can read more about the PPI measurement on their website, but in brief, it's a set of 10 questions which are specific to each country we work in.
-Each question (for example: 'What is your roof made from?') carries a score which tells you how far above or below the national poverty line that client is likely to be.
-Our local partners are now using these 10 questions for both existing and new clients.
-We ask the same clients the same questions 12 months on and see how their scores have changed.
-Of course, we can't prove a direct correlation between our programmes and any progress out of poverty which our clients make, but this is the first time that Five Talents has been able to use an objective measure of social impact so we're excited by it.
-The PPI was pioneered by the Grameen Foundation and is fast becoming the industry-standard.
+Each question (for example: 'What is your roof made from?') carries a score which tells you how far above or below the national poverty line that member is likely to be.
+Our local partners are now using these 10 questions for both existing and new members.
+We ask the same members the same questions 12 months on and see how their scores have changed.
+Of course, we can't prove a direct correlation between our programmes and any progress out of poverty which our members make, but this is the first time that Five Talents has been able to use an objective measure of social impact so we're excited by it.
+The PPI was pioneered by the Grameen Foundation and is fast becoming the industry standard.
 We support the SMART campaign's Client Protection Principles too although our partners have not yet applied for SMART certification.